-Omit a few content words from the transcript of a recording and instruct students to identify the missing words from the previously prepared worksheet.
-Then, have students listen to the actual recording and assess their success in filling in the gaps.
-You may choose to omit conjunctions, cohesive devices, prepositions, etc., depending on the specific language point you intend to review with your students.
+Delete a few content words from the transcript of a recording and ask students to find the missing words from the worksheet previously prepared.
+Then, ask students to listen to the actual recording and check how successful they have been.
+(You may wish to delete conjunctions, cohesive devices, prepositions etc. depending on the language point you are aiming to review with your students).